cralonsobcn/cralonsobcn/README.md

 # About Me
-I'm Cristian, a Junior Cloud/Software Engineer based in Barcelona (Spain), with Kubernetes, GCP and Terraform certifications and a strong background in technical escalations.
+I'm, Cristian a Junior Cloud/Software Engineer based in Barcelona (Spain) certified in Kubernetes, Terraform and GCP with a strong background in technical escalations.
 I'm transitioning into a hands-on technical role by specializing in cloud infrastructure, networking and container orchestration.

 Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s Homelab.